RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-15-Why-I-hate-Windows.md

 Of course, you can't change application shortcuts unless the application specifically offers you the capability to do so.
 Many applications do not give you that capability, even though it may be incredibly useful.

 In macOS you can change the shortcuts for nearly the entire OS and any application as needed if there's a menu item for the action.

+## Consistency

+If you buy a new computer with Windows preinstalled on, you will have no idea how work or what is installed on.
+There is a great deal of manufacturer splintering where every manufacturer has their own custom Windows installation set up that they provide, and it is often not consistent per brand.
+Some companies splinter their Windows experiences based upon model.

+This is not an issue if you are a self builder, it can be a major issue if you are a business owner that requires support plans for your systems (like me).

+## Backups

+Having a good backup solution is one the most important things to do when you first set up a system.
+Windows does not come with a backup solution that is even remotely decent.
+It requires that you purchase and install a backup solution from another party, or be technical enough to set up something like [rsync](https://rsync.samba.org/) (which isn't the best backup solution anyway).

+I use the [Crashplan for business](https://www.crashplan.com/en-us/), but I also like having a local backup in case anything goes wrong and I need a quick restore, or to retrieve a handful files.
+Windows doesn't make this easy, in effect makes it somewhat difficult since backing up a window system so that it can be restored in place onto a new computer is nearly impossible.
+You generally are held to restoring only programs and files.

+In macOS I was able to keep a single restore running from 2008 to 2017 across multiple machines, retaining the entire operating system setup in its entirety.
+It's also free with macOS.
+Time machine _does_ have some issues of its own when run on HFS volumes (which are uncommon now) but for a local backup solution as part a redundant data backup plan it's fantastic.
+Windows... not fantastic.

+## Text Editing

+I'm convinced Sublime is so popular because most of the users are Windows users.
+(I know a number of macOS Sublime users, and Sublime is a quite nice, snappy application.
+So don't misinterpret me here...)

+Setting up emacs/vim in Windows is a massive pain in the buttocks.
+This is a big deal for me, and a major part of setting up a working operating system for me.

 # Design issues